 Who can use this feature?

-Available to workspaces on the Plus plan and Slack Enterprise Grid.
+Available on the Business+ and Enterprise Grid plans

 Thanks so much for your feedback!